codahale/lockstitch/design.md

 are probabilistic.

-While Encrypt-Then-Authentication is the less contentious choice, Encrypt-And-Authenticate has significant benefits with more complex constructions like [signcryption](#signcryption).
+While Encrypt-Then-Authentication is the less contentious choice, Encrypt-And-Authenticate has significant benefits with more complex constructions like [signcryption](#signcryption), and here is IND-CCA secure.

 ## Complex Protocols